-Participatory Cities is a bridging project within the wider international partnership of Mistra Urban Futures, with a particular focus on adding value to locally funded projects in Greater Manchester and Gothenburg.
-The overarching aim is to share knowledge drawn from our platforms and projects with urban decision-makers and international policy communities about how to create more participatory cities.
-Work in the project will position the centre as a critical friend to decision-makers and help shape the direction of future research and practice.
-It will also draw together networks beyond formal decision-makers – in community groups and horizontal networks – to galvanise and support action to create more participatory cities.
+Participatory Cities was a bridging project within the wider international partnership of Mistra Urban Futures, with a particular focus on adding value to locally funded projects in Greater Manchester and Gothenburg.
+The overarching aim has been to share knowledge drawn from our platforms and projects with urban decision-makers and international policy communities about how to create more participatory cities.
+Work in the project positioned the Mistra Urban Futures centre as a critical friend to decision-makers, helping to shape the direction of future research and practice.
+It also sought to draw together networks beyond formal decision-makers – in community groups and horizontal networks – to galvanise and support action to create more participatory cities.

-This project will seek to draw on existing and new knowledge across the LIPs to identify lessons and insights about the realisation of the three SDG goals:
+This project drew on existing and new knowledge across the LIPs to identify lessons and insights about the realisation of the three SDG goals:

 Q1: How can cities develop effective, accountable and transparent institutions?
-Our contribution will reflect on the local interaction platform as a governance innovation and space for cross-institutional working.
+Our contribution reflects on the local interaction platform as a governance innovation and space for cross-institutional working.

 Q2: How can cities ensure responsive, inclusive, participatory and representative decision-making?
-Our contribution will be to review existing debates, identify secondary cases and undertake interviews with senior decision-makers to understand elite perspectives on this issue.
+Our contribution has been to review existing debates, identify secondary cases and undertake interviews with senior decision-makers in Greater Manchester to understand elite perspectives on this issue.

 Q3: What needs to be done to enhance inclusive and sustainable urbanisation and capacity for participatory, integrated and sustainable human settlement planning and management at the urban level?
-Our contribution will be to review lessons from existing projects in participation in spatial planning and to identify good practice methods and processes.
+Our contribution has been to review lessons from existing projects in participation in spatial planning (see especially Whose Knowledge Matters?) and to identify good practice methods and processes.